The-Muhammad-Musa/FeatherNS/readme.txt

 W: go to current region page
 D: appoint yourself as and/or deappoint ROs
 ===============================
+3.1
+prepared for publishing on chrome web store updated jump point to suspicious changed RO name
+---

 3.0
 Removed mousetrap, rewritten to use pure javascript instead
 ---
 2.2
 Rewrote the script in Mousetrap due to the deprecation of the keyCode method as well as for code cleanliness sake, switched from jQuery in favor of Cash to save ~60KB